Fenoemos/data-science-bootcamp-8/Google DA Certificate/Readme_document.md

 Moreno, the director of marketing team, has set a goal that aimed to convert casual riders into annual members.
 Therefore, my task is to analysis Cyclistic historical bike trip data to provide information that will lead to data-driven decision.

+Therefore, my task is to analysis bike usage data to understand how casual riders and annual members use Cyclistic bikes differently, to help create a data driven marketing strategy.

 ***
 ### Ask